WHO53/docs.droidian.org/README.md

 The repository cans sourcecode for [Droidian Documentation page](https://docs.droidian.org/)

-The site has been built using hugo.
+The site has been built using Next.js.
-The instructions to install hugo can be found [here](https://gohugo.io/getting-started/installing)

-# Running the hugo server for development
+# Running locally for development

-The hugo server can be started locally using the command:
+The website can be started locally using the command:

-    $ hugo serve -D

-> -D flag is provided used to allow draft pages to be included.

-The site is up at [http://localhost:1313](http://localhost:1313) by default
+    $ npm run dev

-## Adding new blog page
+## Adding new doc page

-A new porting doc page can be added using the CLI using following command :
+A new doc page can be added by creating page-name.md file in pages/ dir.

-    $ hugo new porting-guide/<name of the doc>.md

-example:

-    $ hugo new porting-guide/kernel-compilation.md
+For adding the same page in sidebar, make changed to _meta.json

+For adding a category of docs , create the category-name dir in pages/ dir and populate it with .md If you want to have an index page for category too then add category.md in pages/ dir.

+For more information you can checkout theme [docs](https://nextra.site/docs/docs-theme)